boyangzhao/boyangzhao.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a senior data scientist at ING Bank, N.V.
-I have also worked in the healthcare and pharmaceutical industries in both preclinical and clinical areas.
+I am a data science chapter lead and manager in financial crime analytics at ING Bank, N.V.
+I have also worked in the healthcare and pharmaceutical industries in preclinical R&D and clinical and real-world evidence.
 I received my PhD in Computational and Systems Biology at MIT, with research in cancer clonal evolution and drug mechanisms of action and resistance.
-My interests are in areas of computational biology, genomics, systems biology, finance, and banking.
+My interests are in areas of computational biology, genomics, machine learning, fintech, and financial economic crime prevention.